Altermagnetism and Superconductivity: A Short Historical Review: II. A tale of three

 Interestingly, the features of $d$ electrons-sensitive to crystal field and weak SOC-can spur a very intriguing phenomenon: crystal-symmetry-protected spin splitting in collinear AFMs even without SOC.
 This unusual spin splitting facilitates the signal read-out in antiferromagnetic spintronics, therefore holds immerse applications in energy-efficient quantum technologies.
-To capture the growing application list of such a phenomenon, a new class of collinear magnets-altermagnets-has recently been proposed, completing the traditional dichotomy of FMs and AFMs.
+To capture the growing application list of such a phenomenon, a new class of collinear magnets--altermagnet--has recently been proposed, completing the traditional dichotomy of FMs and N\'{e}el AFMs.
 Today, AMs encompass both correlated metals and insulators, suggesting that their story is just beginning to unfold.